Mental Health & Divorce in 2026: Coping Strategies, Emotional Recovery & Family Support

 ✔ Grief from losing a shared life and identity

-A 2025 update from the APA reports that more than 42% of adults going through divorce experience extended symptoms of anxiety or depression.
+Recent American Psychological Association findings show that more than 40% of adults going through divorce experience extended symptoms of anxiety or depression.
 Pennsylvania clinicians report that finances, housing transitions, and school-district decisions are among the most common stressors clients face during separation.
+Housing changes—such as relocating within the same school district to maintain stability for children—remain a particularly common concern for Pennsylvania parents.
+Allegheny County parents frequently cite school-district continuity, transportation logistics, and housing affordability as major emotional stressors during separation.

 ✅ Key Benefits of Coping Strategies During Divorce